-A very hard working, licensed, RN, I first found myself attracted to XXXX University’s MSN Program as a result of your extremely high passing rates for the RN licensing exam.
-As I began to investigate further, I became most impressed with the research of your extraordinary faculty and their dedication to spending adequate time with students so as to provide them with a helping hand.
-I like the fact that your university is home to more than 130 clubs and organizations and I feel strongly that my temperament is a good fit for the field.
-My character is calm, easy going; my approach is amiable, my personality is professional and my greatest strengths are my sincerity and humor.
-My greatest pride is parenting and my ultimate fun is the family.
-My personal aspiration is to be a devoted husband and father with a well-rounded lifestyle.
-Most of all, I want to be a modest, yet well-respected nurse.
-This is why I feel that I am such a good fit with XXXX U, a program that is committed to providing their patients with cutting-edge care in an ethos of excellence.
+A very hard-working, licensed RN, I am attracted to XXXX University’s MSN Program due to your high passing rates for the RN licensing exam.
+As I began to investigate further, I became most impressed with the research of your extraordinary faculty and their dedication to spending adequate time with students to provide them with a helping hand.
+I like that XXXX University is home to more than 130 clubs and organizations.
+My temperament is a good fit for nursing.
+My character is calm and easy-going; my approach is amiable, my personality is professional, and my greatest strengths are sincerity and humor.
+My most incredible pride is parenting; my ultimate fun is learning new knowledge and skills.
+I aspire to be a devoted husband and father with a well-rounded lifestyle.
+Most of all, I want to be a modest yet well-respected nurse.
+I am a good fit with XXXX, a program committed to providing its patients with innovative care with an ethos of excellence.

-I thank you for considering my application.
+Thank you for considering my application.